friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 - [Withdraw TFT](#withdraw)
 - [Deposit TFT](#deposit-tft)

-> As indicated here below in the section [Withdraw TFT](#withdraw), we highly recommend that you also install the [ThreeFold App](/threefold_app.md) to keep your ThreeFord Tokens offline in your ThreeFold App wallet.
+> As indicated here below in the section [Withdraw TFT](#withdraw), we highly recommend that you also install the [ThreeFold App](/threefold_app.md) to keep your ThreeFold Tokens offline in your ThreeFold App wallet.

 <a id='registration'></a>